RumbleDiscovery/mustache/README.md

 tmpl2, err := cmpl.CompileFile("main.mustache")
 ```

-Finally, you can render the compiled templates using any number of contextual data objects, generally expected to be `map[string]interface{}` or a `struct`:
+Finally, you can render the compiled templates using any number of contextual data objects, generally expected to be `map[string]any` or a `struct`:

 ```go
 output, err := tmpl1.Render(map[string]string{"mustache":"awesome!"})